FurkanAtass/LightEnhance-WebApp/README.md

-# Low-Light Image Enhance Web App
+# Low-Light Image Enhancement Web App

 The Low-Light Image Enhance web app, inspired by the research paper ["A Light Weight Transformer for Image Enhancement and Exposure Correction" by Cui et al. (2022)](https://github.com/cuiziteng/Illumination-Adaptive-Transformer), leverages a compact Transformer model.
 This app, which incorporates the insights from the mentioned research, allows for efficient low-light image enhancement.
 The deployment of the app includes creating and containerizing the Flask app, Node website, and Nginx server using Docker Compose, ensuring seamless integration and scalability.